 There have been several periods throughout the past several decades with high levels of inflation.
 In the late 1960s during the Vietnam War, low unemployment and strong economic growth pushed up wages — leading to an increase in prices.
 In the 1970s, high oil prices sparked expectations that other prices would also rise.
 Those high levels of inflation were brought down in the 1980s due to monetary policy decisions, such as drastically raising interest rates, to lower the amount of money in the economy.
 However, tackling those high levels of inflation was damaging to the U.S. economy — leading to higher levels of unemployment and two separate recessions in the early 1980s.

 From the mid-1980s until 2020, inflation was low and relatively stable (with fluctuations around recessions).
 Even in the years before the onset of the COVID-19 pandemic, inflation remained relatively low despite high employment levels and strong economic growth — factors that economists previously thought of as strong influences on inflation.
-In 2022, however, inflation surged in the United States — reaching a 40-year high — due to high consumer demand, supply chain issues, government spending, and the war in Ukraine.
-Recent monetary policy decisions have helped tame those rising prices, as annual inflation has been gradually declining from those recent highs.
+In 2022, however, inflation surged in the United States — reaching a 40-year high of 8.5 percent in July 2022 — due to high consumer demand, supply chain issues, government spending, and the war in Ukraine.
+Monetary policy decisions, in addition to the easing of supply chain disruptions and other factors, have helped tame those rising prices, as annual inflation has been gradually declining, reaching 2.9 percent in July 2024.

 There are several underlying factors that could cause prices to change.
 For instance, when the supply of money increases relative to the size of an economy — whether due to a surge in government spending or a central bank printing too much money — prices can rise.
 Likewise, events that raise production costs or disrupt the production of goods in the economy, such as wars or natural disasters, can also lead to an increase in prices.
 Both of those scenarios are examples of demand-pull inflation, a type of inflation that occurs when there’s too much money relative to the economy’s ability to produce goods and services.